icolwell/icolwell.github.io/_posts/2022-05-01-steamlink.md

 for installing steamlink on a Raspberry Pi, it should be as easy as `sudo apt install steamlink`.

 ## The Problem
-However, after installing and running `steamlink`, the app failed to load with errors about missing libraries.
+However, after installing and running `steamlink`, the app failed to start with errors about missing libraries:

 ```
 shell: error while loading shared libraries: libbcm_host.so: cannot open shared object file: No such file or directory